opynfinance/ConvexityProtocol/docs/OptionsContract.md

 ### updateParameters

 Can only be called by owner.
-Used to update the fees, minminCollateralizationRatio, etc
+Used to update the fees, minCollateralizationRatio, etc

 ```js
 function updateParameters(uint256 _liquidationIncentive, uint256 _liquidationFactor, uint256 _transactionFee, uint256 _minCollateralizationRatio) public nonpayable onlyOwner